Telegraph & Durant: from ritzy enclave to commercial hub

 El Granada still stands and has been owned by the Munger family for three generations.
 In 1995, its exterior was restored, regaining the Mission-style gables absent since the 1950s.But the Granada was not the first harbinger of change on Telegraph Avenue.
 The initial shot across the bow was delivered by contractor John Albert Marshall, who earlier that year began building a three-story business and apartment block on the lot adjacent to the Knowles mansion.
 As if that werent enough, construction began on the Epworth Methodist Episcopal Church on the northeast corner of Telegraph and Durantdirectly across the street from Knowles.

 The Telegraph-Bancroft intersection, looking south c.
 1908.
 The Marshall Block, designed by C.M.
 Cook, are second from right, across from the Granada.
 The Alta Vista is on the left.

 Epworth Methodist Episcopal Church, designed by Charles W. Dickey, was built next to the Granada.

-Knowles was not pleased, and on 23 December 1904, while a crowd of pedestrians watched, he had his mansion picked up and moved half a block east, to 2521 Durant Avenue.
-On that occasion, he predicted to the Oakland Tribune that his well-to-do neighbors, Louis Titus and Seneca Gale (the latter lived at 2251 Telegraph Avenue and Bancroft Way, future site of Sproul Plaza), would follow suit.
+Knowles was not pleased, and on 23 December 1904, while a crowd of pedestrians watched, his workmen prepared a newly purchased lot at 2521 Durant Avenue—half a block to the east—to receive the mansion.
+On that occasion, Knowles predicted to the Oakland Tribune that his well-to-do neighbors, Louis Titus and Seneca Gale (the latter lived at 2251 Telegraph Avenue and Bancroft Way, future site of Sproul Plaza), would follow suit.